CHILD INJURY ATTORNEYS

-To minimize or prevent harm if involved in a vehicle accident, it is critical that they be placed in approved child safety seats and that older children be seatbelted, ideally in the center of the back seat.
+To minimize or prevent harm if involved in a vehicle accident, it is critical that they be placed in approved child safety seats and that older children be seat belted, ideally in the center of the back seat.
 As children grow, the child safety seats change with them, usually based on weight.
 Follow the guidelines and make sure your child has the proper seat so that they are protected.

 It is always a difficult decision to put your child in the care of another.
 Both mothers and fathers often feel guilty but have no real choice given the economy.
 They research the “best” daycares and may visit several before deciding which one.
 However, given the current demands for daycare, many facilities have waiting lists for new members.
 Unfortunately, these same facilities may not have enough staff to properly care for the children in their charge.
 When left unattended, bad things can and do happen.
-Some examples include crib accidents, choking, poisoning, unexplained falls or broken bones, child negliect and even abuse.
+Some examples include crib accidents, choking, poisoning, unexplained falls or broken bones, child neglect and even abuse.

 Playgrounds, whether set up and maintained by a town, daycare, or school, are supposed to safe places where kids can go play.
 However, if not properly installed or maintained, they can become very dangerous and result in serious injury.
 There must be regular inspections to make sure all the screws and parts are still there.
 Painted surfaces must be maintained so that rust does not weaken vital parts.
 And mulch or other soft landing material must be kept at safe levels in anticipation of falls when children are playing.
 Loose ropes or other potential strangulation hazards must be inspected and checked for safety.
 If these steps are not taken by those in charge, serious permanent injury, including paralysis, and even death can happen.

 As with playgrounds, many towns, apartments, and neighborhoods offer swimming pools for use by the public or residents.
-Many try to deny any liability by placing “swim at your own risk” and “no lifeguard” signs.
+Many of these locations will try to limit or deny any liability by placing “swim at your own risk” and “no lifeguard” signs.
 However, despite these attempts to avoid responsibility, the law still requires proper maintenance and oversight.
 Pools must be properly gated and lighted to prevent falls and small children from getting into the pool area.
 Concrete walkways and pool cleaning equipment, especially any drain suction devices, must be regularly inspected and repaired.
 And all required safety and rescue items must be present and replaced as necessary.

 It is difficult to understand how a dangerous toy ends up on the shelves.
 But they do.
 And, only after a number of children are hurt or die do manufacturers issue a “recall” of the “defective” toy or product.
 Sometimes, there is never a recall.
 Instead, the suspect toy simply stops showing up at stores.
 Always follow the “age” recommendation on the package and regularly check for loose or missing parts.
 Other items, like cribs and seats that hang from door frames, have to be checked as well and monitored during use.
 If your child can get their head between railings, return it and get something safer.

 Children love puppies and dogs.
-And they are shy about running up towards a dog to get a hug.
+And they are not shy about running up to a dog to get a hug.
 Unfortunately, the dog misinterprets the action and defends itself.
 Owners of dogs have a duty to put their dogs up when children are around to prevent this very scenario.
-Also, some homeowners insist on having “dangerous” dogs and fail to take proper precautions to make sure their neighbors are safe.
+Also, some homeowners still insist on having “dangerous” dogs and fail to take proper precautions to make sure their neighbors are safe.
 Fences may not be enough if the dog can climb over.
 And it is always surprising at how many cases involve unrestrained dogs off leash who end up attacking neighbor children.